 Galbi Jjim, the Asian Beef Stew

 - Mushrooms.
 For this dish, you can actually use either shiitake or shimeji mushrooms.
 These will give a deeper umami flavor to the dish.
+Simply slice this into strips to prepare.

 Making the Best Korean Braised Short Ribs